BrickMMO/tasks/making-media-accessible.markdown

 ## Submitting this Task

-After you have completed the online course, log into [Blackboard](https://learn.humber.ca/) and upload your certificate to the Making Media Accessible assignment.
+After you have completed the online course, log into [Blackboard](https://learn.humber.ca/) and upload a screenshot of your completed test or a copy of your certificate to the Making Media Accessible assignment.

 [&#10132; Back to Task List](/)